JsAppNinja/plugga/docs/API.md

 ### PUT
   * URL `/api/deck_cards/`
   * Request body.
 Each field below represents the respective id's `(deckCardId, deckId, cardId, pileId)`
+  * Pile is optional / nullable and a null value indicates that the card is in a deck but not in a pile (inactive)
   ```
     {
       "id": 24,